mdancho84/mdancho84.github.io/_posts/2020-02-26-r-for-excel-users.md

 ### What I'm Most Excited About Using VLOOKUP for

 I actually can't wait to use `VLOOKUP()` in `Shiny` apps.
 There are many times when I want the user to input a variable (a Key), and internally on the Shiny Server convert it to something more useful in a table (a Value).
-I'll showcase this technique LIVE in [Learning Lab 30 - Shiny + Tidyquant Apps (Register Here for FREE)](http://bit.ly/lab-30-shiny-tidyquant).
+I showcased this technique LIVE in Learning Lab 30 - Shiny + Tidyquant Apps.
+[Register Here to attend new Learning Labs (FREE)](http://bit.ly/learning_labs).

 ## ✅ Summarizing "IFS" Functions {#sum-ifs}